WayScience/CytoSnake/docs/tutorial.md

 INFO: Formatting complete!
 ```

-if you are not receiving these messages, please refer to the [install.md] to see
+If you are not receiving these messages, please refer to the [install.md] to see
 if the installation process was do correctly.

 So what just ocurred here?